homebodygym/homebodygym/pages/bitcoin/how-to-buy.md

 If it's your first time trying to buy Bitcoin, the process may be a bit tricky for you.

 Don't worry, we've got you covered!
 This Bitcoin buying tutorial was made for first time buyers.
-We'll walk you through the buying process, step-by-step, with pictures!
+We'll walk you through the buying process, step-by-step, with pictures.

 ## Step 1: Find an Exchange